 We do not recommend freezing bread over 2 months, depending on how you store it.

 If available, you can purchase day-old bread for a discount!

-If you don't see the bread you want, ask if we have any in our freezer for day-old pricing as well.
+If you don't see the bread you want, ask if we have any discounted frozen bread.
 Yes, you can thaw bread, slice it, and re-freeze again if you like.
 The texture will only be slightly drier than if it had been sliced before freezing.